-- [27] The Owner's burden is not a stringent one.
+- [26] The Owner's burden is not a stringent one.
 Rather, it need only establish a prima facie case of use within the meaning of section 4 of the Act [Brouillette Kosie Prince v Orange Cove-Sanger Citrus Association, 2007 FC 1229 at para 7].
 That said, bare assertions of use are not sufficient [Plough (Canada) Ltd v Aerosol Fillers Inc, 1980 CanLII 2739, 53 CPR (2d) 62 (FCA)].
-Adequate facts must still be provided to permit the Registrar to conclude that the Mark was used during the relevant period [John Labatt Ltd v Rainier Brewing Co (1984), 80 CPR (2d) 228 (FCA)]. - [28] The evidence allegedly showing use of the Mark comprises various instore displays in the form of waterfall display racks, hand boards, chain sets and information brochures, which Mr. Courey explains are available to customers at retail outlets supplied by the Owner. - [29] The Requesting Party submits that the evidence does not show use of the Mark as registered in association with the Goods as listed in the registration.
-It also submits that there is no use of the Mark as contemplated by section 4(1) of the Act as it does not appear on the Goods or their packaging, nor was there sufficient association with the Goods such that notice of association was given to the purchaser.
+Adequate facts must still be provided to permit the Registrar to conclude that the Mark was used during the relevant period [John Labatt Ltd v Rainier Brewing Co (1984), 80 CPR (2d) 228 (FCA)]. - [27] The evidence allegedly showing use of the Mark comprises various instore displays in the form of waterfall display racks, hand boards, chain sets and information brochures, which Mr. Courey explains are available to customers at retail outlets supplied by the Owner. - [28] The Requesting Party relevant submissions in respect of non-use of the Mark are essentially twofold.
+First, it submits that the Owner has not used the Mark pursuant to section 4(1) of the Act in that the materials in evidence do not show that, at the time of transfer, the Mark and the Goods were sufficiently associated that notice of the association was given to purchasers.